BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Introduction

 \section{Introduction}

-\suiyi{This supplementary material provides more contents including: (1) an} extended characterization of BR-NPA with an extended ablation study\suiyi{.
-This study further shows} the impact of the \suiyi{proposed} feature selection and refinement strategies on visualizations \suiyi{for tasks of} person re-identification and fine-grained classification\suiyi{; (2) results that showcase the advantages of the proposed BR-NPA in terms of efficiency and memory footprint; (3) extensive experimental results of BR-NPA on semantic segmentation, which demonstrate again the feasibility of plugging the proposed framework into complex pretrained network architecture; (4) more experimental results compared to state-of-the-art attention model designed for person re-identification; (5) extra visualization results for the considered tasks mentioned in the paper along with novel visualized results for task of semantic segmentation.}
+This supplementary material provides more contents including: (1) an extended characterization of BR-NPA with a study of the impact of the proposed feature selection and refinement strategies on visualizations; (2) extra visualization results for the considered tasks mentioned in the paper.